e2e-tests-database/docs/README.md

 2. Run the test
 * `mvn -Dtest=TestE2EFront#checkShowProfile test`

+##### Dataset

 We also provide logs, videos and comparative logs between the commit with regression and regression fixed commit.
 This files we can find in this link .

 #### Regression 2